lum1ere/discord-server-destroyer-bot/README.md

 7) paste your invite link to browser and select server.
 8) congratulations!! you added your bot to server

+# Easy install
+If you dont want to do full installing and run .py script, you can download .exe file packed with pyinstaller on this link: https://yadi.sk/d/SGptbTF_jMKhUg
+This way give you opportunity to ignore ALL requierements.
+All requierement libraries already in this exe

 # Installing
 Requierments:
 - **python3** https://www.python.org/downloads/   (add to PATH mush have!)